How do I register as self-employed with HMRC?

 When should I register as self-employed?

-Unlike being an employee in a full-time job, your tax and National Insurance won’t be deducted at source from your income.
+Unlike when you’re an employee in a full-time job, your tax and National Insurance won’t be deducted at source from your income.
 In most cases, it will be up to you to make the payments required.

 You need to complete your tax return every year by 31 January.
-Payments are usually made in two instalments with deadlines of 31 January and 31 July – and you have to pay Class 2 and Class 4 NICs too.
+Payments are usually made in two instalments with deadlines of 31 January and 31 July.
+You also have to pay Class 4 NICs.

-The gov.uk website provides a free service to help you estimate your tax and national insurance contributions for the current tax year.
+The gov.uk website provides a free service to help you estimate your tax and NICs for the current tax year.
 You can then put money aside whenever you get paid to make sure you’ve got it covered.

-And remember, you need to keep your business records for at least five years after the 31 January deadline in case HMRC want to review them.
+You need to keep your business records for at least five years after the 31 January deadline in case HMRC wants to review them.
 Accounting records need to be kept even longer – for six years.

 Do I need self-employment insurance?

 If you have one or more employees who aren’t part of your immediate family, you’re legally required to have employers’ liability insurance.
-This could cover you if your employees fall ill or are injured as a result of working for you.
+This could cover you if one of your employees becomes ill or is injured as a result of working for you.

-• Public liability (PI) insurance – which may cover you if someone is injured or their property damaged because of your business.
+• Public liability insurance – may cover you if someone is injured or their property damaged because of your business.
 This may also include people who visit your home for business purposes.

-• Home insurance – even if you already have home insurance, it may not give you the level of cover you need to protect your business equipment if you’re working from home, and it is likely to not cover you for business purposes.
+• Working from home insurance – even if you already have home insurance, it may not give you the level of cover you need to protect your business equipment if you’re working from home.
+You might need extra cover for your business activities.

 • Professional indemnity insurance – allows you to recover losses from compensation claims made against you.
-It also helps protect your good name or that of your business and may cover you if you’ve made a mistake or been negligent which has resulted in damage or injury.
+It also helps protect your good name or that of your business and may cover you if you’ve made a mistake or been negligent and that’s resulted in damage or injury.

 • Self-employed income protection – you won’t have access to employee benefits if you’re self-employed, so you might want to think about income protection cover in case you become ill or are injured and unable to work.